 Named for Captain George Wellington Streeter, Streeterville is the bustling downtown district east of Michigan Avenue, north of the Chicago RIver.
 Streeterville was founded after megalomaniac George Wellington Streeter ran his boat aground nearby, turning the area into a wild and wicked Red Light district.

 The John Hancock Center is a 100-story skyscraper in downtown Chicago, designed by Skidmore, Owings, and Merrill.
-It’s only the fourth tallest building in the city, but by far the most cursed structure in Illinois.
+It’s only the fifth tallest building in the city, but by far the most cursed structure in Illinois.